Status: Open to submissions.

 Children’s books and select adult projects (commercial, literary; non-fiction).

 Screenplays, Romance, Westerns.

 “I think the basic theme of my career so far has been discovering – and launching – debut authors, particularly first novelists.
-I have established clients, some of whom I took on mid-career, but I haven’t inherited any authors and generally speaking I’ve been less interested in writers coming to me after working with other agents and editors.”
-(Link – appears dead)
+I haven’t inherited any clients but have been open to taking on clients mid-career.” (via e-mail)

 "Pages of exposition, lots of dry description, flat writing, lack of tension, lack of dramatic conflict, conventional scenes (particularly characters waking up in the morning and staring at themselves in the mirror or brushing their teeth), clichés, banalities, formulaic prose, lack of a striking voice, and tin-eared dialogue."
 (Link)

 "I tend to spend a lot of time on story development with my clients.
 I've come to see that the work you put into a manuscript with your clients prior to submission is invaluable.
 There's nothing like a brilliantly executed piece of storytelling to set the editors' pulses racing."
 (Link – appears dead)

 There is a page of clients on the InkWell website.